Last Updated on by Hema Mehta

 If you don’t know the technique of ranking your business for Google Map and Google local listing, this guide on Google My Business (GMB) will be a great resource to you.

 While it’s a matter of staying out of competition, getting promoted through Google My Business is one of the best options.
-However, there might be many competitors around you who are already using Google services including GMB.
-Hence, you need to learn the most effective techniques and strategies to be on the top.
+However, there might be many competitors around you who are already using Google services, including GMB.
+So you need to learn the most effective techniques and strategies to be on the top.
 I’m going to put everything on how you can rank your business on the top of Google Search.

-Here are the most helpful steps that can help you boosting your business for Google local searches and getting ranked on the top for relevant queries.
+Here are the most helpful steps that can help you boost your business for Google local searches and getting ranked on the top for relevant queries.
 For your convenience in learning and applying local SEO, I’ve divided some steps into smaller sub-steps.

 - List your business on Google My Business GMB)